Logistics

 MRP Lists were traditionally saved into table MDKP, MDTB, or MDTC, and those tables were commonly used for the creation of custom reports based on the MRP results.
 Those reports will not work when using MRP Live because they will no longer be updated.

-Tip: SAP recommends function module MD_MDPSX_READ_API to be used in custom reports to read the information previously read from the MRP List tables.
+Tip: SAP recommends that function module MD_MDPSX_READ_API be used in custom reports to read the information previously read from the MRP list tables.
+Another option is to use the MRP extractor (report RMDMRPEXTRACT01) to save the MRP results into a custom table.

 Another simplification that affects MRP Live is related to creation indicators, which allow us to choose whether it should create planned orders, purchase requisitions, or delivery schedules for materials procured externally.
 MRP Live will not use creation indicators, nor does it offer the option to create purchase requisitions only within the opening period defined in the scheduling margin key.